PipedreamHQ/pipedream-py/README.rst

 Installation
 ------------

-pipedreamhq is distributed on `PyPI <https://pypi.org>`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 2.7/3.5+ and PyPy.
+pipedream is distributed on `PyPI <https://pypi.org>`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 2.7/3.5+ and PyPy.

 .. code-block:: bash

-    $ pip install pipedreamhq
+    $ pip install pipedream

 License
 -------

-pipedreamhq is distributed under the terms of the
+pipedream is distributed under the terms of the
 `MIT License <https://choosealicense.com/licenses/mit>`_.